 Quicklinks to content below:

-Hammer Nutrition will be helping competitors fuel up and stay hydrated at the 2017 Surf Coast Century and are our recommended hydration and nutrition brand.
+Hammer Nutrition will be helping competitors fuel up and stay hydrated at the 2019 Surf Coast Century and are our recommended hydration brand.

 If you are going to run/walk this distance you need a solid nutrition plan.
 Failure to adequately address your nutrition for this event will result in very long and difficult day.
 This is totally unnecessary if you learn what nutrition to take, how much and when.

-Hammer Nutrition specifically develops Endurance nutrition products.
-They have been in business for 26 years fuelling endurance athletes all over the world with the best scientifically developed products.
+Hammer Nutrition specifically develops Endurance products.
+They have been established since 1987, fuelling endurance athletes all over the world with the best scientifically developed products.
 Their longevity is testimony to their products.

 Find out what to use for the Surf Coast Century visit this Hammer Nutrition web page.